amh4r/react-drag-and-dock/README.md

 ## Dock area

-Dock areas are an simple, opinionated way to create a layout with docks.
+Dock areas are a simple, opinionated way to create a layout with docks.

 ```jsx
 import React, { Component } from 'react';